apjanke/octave-testify/README.md

 Functions in this package shadow Octave-provided functions.
 This is intentional.

+See files in the `doc-project` directory for more documentation.

 ### Non-Goals

 Testify does _not_ implement [Matlab's unit test framework](https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html), or attempt to be compatible with it.